Bahujan Samaj Party: History

+In recent years, the party has seen a decline in popularity in both state and national elections, with key figures within the BSP defecting and election results declining.

 Views

 BSP believes in "Social Transformation and Economic Emancipation" of the "Bahujan Samaj".
 The Bahujan Samaj signifies the Bahujans as the Scheduled Castes (SC), the Scheduled Tribes (ST), and the Other Backward Castes (OBC).
 B. R. Ambedkar, a proponent of Bahujan rights, is their important ideological inspiration.
 The BSP also speaks in favor of religious minorities.
 The party claims not to be prejudiced against upper-caste Hindus.
 In 2008, while addressing the audience, Mayawati said: "Our policies and ideology are not against any particular caste or religion.
 If we were anti-upper caste, we would not have given tickets to candidates from upper castes to contest elections".